SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Download one of the releases, preferably the latest stable build, and unzip it at any location you like.
 Then go to the *Binaries* folder, where you will find two applications, which handle the installation & setup process.

   - The first, ["Simulator Setup"](*), which was introduced with Release 3.5, is a kind of intelligent *Setup Wizard*, which guides you through the first installation & configuration process.
 Many of the tasks described below will be handled automatically by this tool.
-After you have successfully completed the process using this tool, you will have a running installation of *Simulator Controller* completely customized to your environment.
+After you have successfully completed the process using this tool, you will have a running installation of Simulator Controller completely customized to your environment.
   - After you have finished the initial installation process and created your first running configuration using *Simulator Setup*, you might decide to use [*Simulator Configuration*](*) for all your further configuration tasks.
-This tool requires a much deeper knowledge about the inner workings of *Simulator Controller*, but on the other side gives you access to even more functionality compared to the more simple *Simulator Setup* tool.
+This tool requires a much deeper knowledge about the inner workings of Simulator Controller, but on the other side gives you access to even more functionality compared to the more simple *Simulator Setup* tool.
 Anyway, as long as you are happy with the options provided by *Simulator Setup*, I recommend to stick to this tool, since it is much easier and more fail-safe.

 But vefore you start the installation & configuration process, some remarks *behind the curtain*:

-## Storage of the configuration files of *Simulator Controller*
+## Storage of the configuration files of Simulator Controller

 All our (configuration) files will be saved to the *Simulator Controller* folder in your user *Documents* folder.
-There are also a locations in the main folder of *Simulator Controller*, where similar configuration files might be found.
+There are also a locations in the main folder of Simulator Controller, where similar configuration files might be found.
 These files will be used, whenever you have not created your own configuration files, for example for translations.
 But your local folder will always be searched first, whenever a configuration file is looked up.

 For your safety and your peace of mind, I recommend that you always make a backup of this folder, whenever you change your configuration, either with *Simulator Setup* or with *Simulator Configuration*.